viveris/uMTP-Responder/README.md

 ## Which platforms are supported ?

 Any board with a USB device port should be compatible.
-The only requirement is to have the USB FunctionFS or GadgetFS support enabled in your Linux kernel.
+The only requirement is to have the USB FunctionFS (CONFIG_USB_FUNCTIONFS) or GadgetFS (CONFIG_USB_GADGETFS) support enabled in your Linux kernel.
+You also need to enable the board-specific USB device port driver (eg. dwc2 for the RaspberryPi Zero).

+uMTP-Responder is currently tested with various 4.x.x Linux kernel versions.
+This may work with earlier kernels (v3.x.x and some v2.6.x versions) but without any guarantee.

 ### Boards successfully tested